 - Advanced marketing:

-- Merchandising (Visual Merchandiser, Gift Registry, Reward Points, Private Sales & Events (including countdown ticker), Store Credit, Gift Wrap);
+• Merchandising (Visual Merchandiser, Gift Registry, Reward Points, Private Sales & Events (including countdown ticker), Store Credit, Gift Cards, Gift Wrap, Wishlist Search)

-- Customers (Customer Attributes, Customer Segments, Customer Address Attributes, Multiple WishLists per Customer);
+- Customers (Customer Attributes, Customer Segments, Multiple WishLists per Customer);

 - Reports based on Private Sales, WishLists, and Segments;

-- B2B features (Company Accounts, Quick Orders by SKU or Product Name, Requisition Lists, Quotes, Payment on Account).
+- B2B features (Shared Catalogs, Company Credit, Company Accounts, Quick Orders by SKU or Product Name, Quotes, Payment on Account, Requisition Lists).

 A full feature list is available here.

-There are three selected features that make Magento 2 Commerce special:
+Three selected features make Magento 2 Commerce special:

-As you see, Magento 2 Commerce Edition comprises much more features than Open Source Edition.
+Comparing Adobe Commerce vs. Open source, you can see that Commerce Edition comprises much more features.
 Still, the latter is more customizable and empowers merchants to add the needed functionality with extensions.
 This makes you free to decide for which features to pay.
 If you do not need the whole list of Magento 2 Commerce features, pick only those that really matter for your business.

-The platform comes with top-notch DevOps, release and cloud management tools and comprises all the features of Magento 2 Commerce.
-The only limitation is that Magento Cloud does not support the split database performance solution.
+The platform comes with top-notch DevOps, release, and cloud management tools and comprises all the features of Adobe Commerce.

-We picked up several key advantages of Magento 2 Commerce Cloud:
+We picked up several key advantages of Adobe Commerce Cloud:

 - Fully configured environment.
 You do not need to care about server configuration with the correct version of server software, PHP, or database software compatibility with Magento 2.
 The only crucial thing to watch is a proper configuration of access to folders and files.
-If there is a necessity, additional tools can be pre-installed (for example, Elastic).
-As you see, Magento 2 Commerce Cloud simplifies server administration.
+If there is a necessity, additional tools can be pre-installed (for example, Elastic Engine).
+As you see, Adobe Commerce Cloud simplifies server administration.

 - Integrated source control management system (GIT) with the support for eight environments to develop, test, and launch your store:

 Such a system will help to configure the staging environment to test the extensions installed or any code changes with no effect on a live server.
-For sure, someone can argue that it’s possible to deploy a new instance, however, it is extremely labour- and time-consuming as you again need a server administrator for deployment and maintenance.
-What is more, an integrated source control management system stores all the changes, which allows rollback and guarantees the simplicity of tracking changes.
+For sure, someone can argue that it’s possible to deploy a new instance, however, it is extremely labor- and time-consuming as you again need a server administrator for deployment and maintenance.
+Moreover, an integrated source control management system stores all the changes, which allows rollback and guarantees the simplicity of tracking changes.

-The advanced technologies used in Magento 2 Commerce Cloud deserve to be treated as advantages too:
+The advanced technologies used in Adobe Commerce Cloud deserve to be treated as advantages too:

-- Fastly for CDN and caching (based on Varnish);
+- Fastly for CDN, web application firewall (WAF) and caching (based on Varnish);

 - Blackfire Profiler for performance testing;